-Each firm in the sample is classified into economic activities following the CNAE (Classificação Nacional de Atividades Econômicas) classification.19 Using technical coefficients as well as sectoral output allocation coefficients from the National Accounts System (NAS) (using NAS sector classification) we are then able to assign to each activity in the survey a vector with those coefficients.
+Each firm in the sample is classified into economic activities following the CNAE (Classificação Nacional de Atividades Econômicas) classification.
+Using technical coefficients as well as sectoral output allocation coefficients from the National Accounts System (NAS) (using NAS sector classification) we are able to assign to each activity in the survey a vector with these coefficients.
 Since the survey and National Accounts use different classification schemes we had to match the activities in both systems.
 Typically a CNAE activity corresponds to a single NAS sector, but there are a few exceptions.
 Whenever such a multiple match occurred, we assigned to a CNAE sector the weighted averages (using NAS sector production value) of the coefficients in the corresponding NAS sectors.
 The ECINF survey also has its own aggregate sectoral characterization, displayed on Table 4.

 We use these coefficients as a vector measure of sectoral allocation of output and sectoral input assignment by a firm.
-The last two variables on Table 1 are measures of formalization enforcement for suppliers and customers20 and were constructed as follows.
-We used information available from the Brazilian Ministry of Labor on the number of firms visited in a given economic sector and state during 2002 to monitor
+The last two variables on Table 1 are measures of formalization enforcement for suppliers and customers and were constructed as follows.
+We used information available from the Brazilian Ministry of Labor on the number of firms visited in a given economic sector and state during 2002 to monitor labor regulation compliance.
+We normalized the number of visits in each state and sector by the number of persons employed in that state and sector provided by the Brazilian Statistics Bureau (IBGE) (through the Cadastro Central de Empresas).
+Assuming that a firm's suppliers were in the same formal firms and 7% of informal firms reported any rented equipment